The House of Representatives Is Failing American Democracy

 The problem with the House legislating in this manner is compounded by the prevalence of divided government, where control of the White House, the House, and the Senate is split between the parties.
 Divided government has occurred more than 30 out of the past 41 years, or 40 out of 41 when considering the need for 60 votes in the Senate to overcome a filibuster.
 During these periods, only bipartisan bills can become law, and partisan House legislating only contributes to gridlock.
 Sometimes, however, a consensus emerges that legislation must be passed to address a particular issue.
 When this has occurred in the past decade, the necessary bipartisan compromise bill has been written in the Senate and passed without changes by the House.
 This happened in October 2013 and January 2018, when Republicans controlled the House and a compromise was needed to end a government shutdown.
 But it also happens when the House is in Democratic hands.
 In 2019, when there was a humanitarian crisis at the southern border, a bipartisan bill produced in the Republican Senate became law, because the bill passed by House Democrats could not pass in the Senate.

 When one of the two chambers of Congress is not contributing to lawmaking on the most important issues facing our country, our democracy is not healthy.
-It is especially troublesome when the weak link is the House, because that chamber was intended to play a preeminent role in ensuring the peoples’ democratic control of the republic.
+It is especially troublesome when the weak link is the House, because that chamber was intended to play a preeminent role in ensuring the people’s democratic control of the republic.
 The House has always been considered the bulwark of American democracy.

 Could we solve this problem by eliminating the Senate filibuster?
 Perhaps.
 But divided government is now prevalent.
 And even when Republicans had unified control in 2017 and 2018, and used the budget-reconciliation process to skirt the filibuster in their attempts to repeal the Affordable Care Act and enact big tax cuts, the Senate still largely determined the outcome on both bills.
 The Build Back Better reconciliation bill will again test whether the House can generate leverage vis-à-vis the Senate even without the filibuster.